 Who Are We?

-Although we may choose to work with various bodies that have similar aims and interests to ours, we are not aligned with, nor a member of or beholden to any political party, politician, lobby group, union, organisation or person.
 As a stakeholder in SBS we are part of the SBS Ambassador program however remain independent of SBS.
 Sometimes we agree with SBS and at other times disagree.
-Either way, we are not afraid to publicly voice our views.

-An SBS Board appointed on merit and consisting of people with a strong commitment to multiculturalism; and,
+(2) For the SBS Board to be appointed – through a ‘arms at length from government’ process – based on merit, consisting of people with a strong commitment to multiculturalism.

 How Are We Structured